Special offer

 A Beautician uses specialized tools and products to perform beauty services on a client’s hair, nails, or skin.
 While the job involves different beauty procedures, a Beautician can specialize in hair design, hair styling, cosmetic procedures, manicures and pedicures, or related areas.
 They typically work in beauty salons, clinics, stores, spas, or hotels.

 Beauticians may work full-time or part-time.
 You may also hire Beauticians who are independent contractors.
 Beauticians typically require clients to schedule appointments in advance, but may also offer walk-in services at a salon or spa.
-They collaborate with Assistant Beauticians and Master Beauticians in their work environment.
+They collaborate with Assistant Beauticians and Lead Beauticians in their work environment.
 Beauticians typically work flexible hours, and you may ask a candidate to be available during the weekends.

 Beautician Job Description Examples: